geogardenclub/geogardenclub.github.io/docs/user-guide/plantings.md

 You can update the data associated with a Planting by navigating to the Timeline Screen, then tapping on a Planting to show its Planting Details screen (see the screenshot just above this paragraph for an example of the Planting Details screen).

-Once you are displaying the Planting Details screen, tap on the pencil icon to display Update Planting Screen:
+Once you are displaying the Planting Details screen, tap on the pencil icon near the top of the screen to display Update Planting Screen:

 <img width="300" src="/img/user-guide/update-planting.png"/>